strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 # Introduction to the Content Manager

 The Content Manager is a core plugin of Strapi, which is always activated by default and can't be deleted.
-It is accessible either when the application is in environment development, or in production.
+It is accessible both when the application is in environment development, and in production.

-The Content Manager is divided into 2 categories, both displayed in the main navigation: Collection types and Single types.
-Each category contains the available content-types of the same name, which were created beforehand using the Content-Types Builder (see [Introduction to the Content-Types Builder](../content-types-builder/introduction-to-content-types-builder.md)).
-From those categories, admin panel users can create, manage and distribute content.
+The Content Manager is divided into 2 categories, both displayed in the main navigation: *Collection types* and *Single types*.
+Each category contains the available collection and single content-types, which were created beforehand using the Content-Types Builder.
+From these 2 categories, admin panel users can create, manage and distribute content.

 ::: tip 💡 TIP
 Click the search icon <Fa-Search /> in the main navigation to use a text search and find one of you content types more quickly!